 I woke up on Ash Wednesday after what felt like a four-day bender, grabbed some water, flicked on the fan and went straight back to bed.
 I pulled a pillow over my head to block out the new day, my ears still ringing from the music hours earlier.
 The Panama City Carnival was over for me.

-Later that afternoon I would head to Jap Jap for a hearty bowl of healing sancocho, the perfect hangover comfort food.
+Later that afternoon, I would head out for a hearty bowl of healing sancocho, the perfect hangover comfort food.
 This was not a time for me to abstain from meat despite the point of all the partying and Lent – “Bad Catholic!”

 With so many leaving the city for hometown gatherings and carnivals elsewhere, the streets of Panama City seem eery and quiet over the holiday.

-All the streets, that is, apart from those surrounding the exclusion zone around Cinta Costera, which has been closed off.
+All the streets, that is, apart from those surrounding the exclusion zone around Cinta Costera, which are closed off.
 The park beyond is about to erupt into the biggest carnival in Central America.

 Rio de Janeiro it is not.
 But a four day, full-on festivity of abandon and hedonism, it most certainly is!

-While nursing my first carnival hangover, clutching that bowl of chicken and yam soup in my hands, I realized I wasn’t prepared for the carnival.
+While nursing my carnival hangover, clutching that bowl of chicken and yam soup in my hands, I realized I wasn’t prepared for the carnival.
 Carnival had consumed me and I had learned lessons.
-These lessons I will now share as next time I plan to do the Panama City Carnival like a boss!
+These lessons I will now share, as next time I plan to do the Panama City Carnival like a pro.

-Having to carry your passport around is risky and cumbersome.
-The police are content with a copy though.
-I had a copy of my wife’s and my passport on my phone which is acceptable and held a bonus for me.
+Carrying your passport around is risky and cumbersome, although the police are content with a copy.
+I had a copy of my wife’s and my passport on my phone, which is acceptable and held a bonus for me.
 They split men and women into two lines at the checkpoint, with the male line being by far the longest.
-As I had to leave the men’s line to show my wife’s ID on the phone, I went through with her saving me an extra 30-minute wait with my fellow hombres.
+As I had to leave the men’s line to show my wife’s ID on the phone, I went through with her, saving me an extra 30-minute wait with my fellow hombres.

 If you carry a paper copy of your passport, keep it in something waterproof as you may well get soaked by the passing culecos (the Panama City Carnival is an excuse for a massive water fight!).
-You may want to pack a dry top if you’re out all day/night and think how you may look in an impromptu wet t-shirt competition.
+You may also want to pack a dry top if you’re out all day/night, and don’t want to look like an impromptu wet t-shirt competition entrant.
 That white top may not be see-through at the moment, but…

-Once inside the zone, the only people with knives are serving food, and the only ones packing heat are the police surrounding the event.
+Once inside the zone, the only people with knives are serving food, and the only ones packing heat are the police.

-So, now you can relax safe from improbable events, all ready to party.
-But first, work out where the toilets are, you may need this information in a hurry later on.
-Best to locate them now while you still have your senses about you.
+So, now you’ve protected your belongings, it’s party time.
+But first, work out where the toilets are – you may need this information in a hurry later on.
+Best to locate them now, while you still have your senses about you.